paulstephane/UPLPlayer/README.md

 - albums can be played gaplessely (provided the tracks are gapless)
 - albums can be grouped in folders

+##Cue sheets

 Use of single-file albums with cue sheets is possible with the following restrictions:

 - a single wav file cannot be larger than 4GB (FAT32 restriction)
-- a sibgle wav file cannot contain more than 99 tracks per album
+- a single wav file cannot contain more than 99 tracks per album
 - a wav file cannot have a duration longer than approximately 2 hours and 45 minutes (9999 seconds to be exact)

+Cue sheets need to be stored alongside each corresponding wav file, with the following naming convention:

+"__NN wavfilename.cue"

+Example:
+- music file for a complete album is "01Muddy Waters - Live.wav"
+- cue sheet should be named "__01Muddy Waters - Live.cue"

+##Using large USB drives